HOME

-Fantasy Art School
+Fantasy Art School Banner

-How To Draw Fantasy Creatures
+How to Draw Fantasy Creatures

 Drawing fantasy creatures like unicorns, mermaids, and dragons can at first be a difficult thing to do and it takes some practice but there are some basic rules you can follow to create terrific creatures and make them look great.